Chapter Fifteen: The Scream

 Then it rested, and left to the other gods to play among its creations.
 The Stern God divided land from sea, mountain from valley.
 The Waiting God created the cycles of the tides, the rain, and the lumbering motions of the earth below.
 The Seeking God whipped up storms to tear at the land and wash it away to wherever it would go.
 The Blood God carved great ravines to make its mark upon the world.

 But the Great God was not done.
 It rose from its rest to create life.
 Trees drilled their roots into the soil, holding fast against the storm.
 Algae bloomed and floated in the many waters.
 Crickets filled the air with their song, while birds cried out in the air above.
 Slimy things crawled up from lightless holes, churning through the ground and gnawing at the bodies of the dead.

 The other gods loved these new beings.
 The Waiting God taught spiders to build great webs and beavers to block up the rivers for their own advantage.
 The Seeking God entered the minds of countless animals, making them play for the sake of playing, and it made the forests burn one year and thrive the next.
 The Stern God set out how the wolves would mark their territory against each other, and it gathered ants and bees into organized colonies, working together for a reason greater than themselves.
-And the Blood God exulted in their raw passions, the thrill and flow of the hunt, the agony of their death throes, love and grief and desire.
+And the Blood God rejoiced in their raw passions, the thrill and flow of the hunt, the agony of their death throes, love and grief and desire.

 But the Great God was not done.
 It rose from its rest to create humanity.